 Shoehorned into an East-West route linking China and Europe, the project served as a regional test.
 PPPs are designed to become the new primary mechanism to attract private capital for infrastructure investments.
 The company Bashkirdorstroy won the tender to construct the route per a 15-year concession with 12 billion rubles of investments, some of which were to be covered by federal budget money collected from the Platon trucking system’s income.
 But the concession functioned like a procurement contract given to a company.
 Moscow would cover all expenditures using toll road revenues and regional infrastructure budgets subsidized with federal money for projects of national significance.

-The Federal Anti-Monopoly Service (FAS) jumped to action and filed a suit earlier this year seeking to annul the concession on the grounds that if the state provides compensation for all expenditures, the contract is a state procurement.
+The Federal Anti-Monopoly Service (FAS) jumped to action and filed a suit last April seeking to annul the concession on the grounds that if the state provides compensation for all expenditures, the contract is a state procurement.
 In other words, the concession isn’t a concession unless the private partner actually bears some costs.
 The conditions of the concession were the first in Russia to cover 100% of expenditures using the federal budget.
 Thus it was that the case landed in an arbitration court in Moscow.

 The suit made an immediate splash.
 Vice Prime Minister Igor Shuvalov went on record that the concession would not be reviewed or overturned.
 Were the court to find in favor of FAS, 16 other projects worth 270 billion rubles built on similar concessions would fall apart.
 Oreshkin’s ability to direct investments would take a hit as well, a notable development given that Bloomberg went as a far as to call him Putin’s “new favorite” in August.
 In the end, the court overturned a decision in favor of FAS allowing the project to continue as it was originally structured.
 Had the court gone the other way, another player and his ministry would have unintentionally benefited: Siluanov and MinFin.